tosfaq/deep-object-reid/README.md

 Annotations and [download instructions](./datasets/README.md) for COCO14, NUS WIDE, VG500 and VOC07 can be found in the `datasets` folder.

+## Environment setup

+In a clean python environment install an appropriate for your GPU configuraton build of pytorch 1.8.2 LTS.

+Install the repository requirements: `pip install -r requirements.txt`.
+If you'd like to use OpenVINO tools, install the corresponding dependencies as well: `pip install -r openvino-requirements.txt`.

+After that install the training framework itself: `python setup.py develop`.

 ## How to run training

 Prior to launching a training, donwload the required dataset, and prepare annotation or